iu-parfunc/lvars/haskell-prototype/fhpc13_data/README.md

 # Benchmarking results

-This directory contains raw log files from the benchmarks we ran for our ICFP 2013 submission, plus some code for visualizing the data.
+This directory contains raw log files from the benchmarks we ran for our FHPC 2013 submission, plus some code for visualizing the data.

 We compared two programs (Strategies and LVarPure versions of bf_traverse), varying the number of cores (1, 2, 3, 4), and the